-Touch is central to our mental health and building relationships with others.
-Even though we are told by experts that social distancing doesn’t mean emotional distancing, the fear of touching others and being in close proximity is real.
+Touch is central to our mental health, feeling connected and building community with others.
+Even though we are told by experts that social distancing doesn’t mean emotional distancing, the fear of touching others and being in close proximity during the pandemic was real.

-In this episode we talk about creating safety for platonic and intimate touch in the post Covid era with Tricia Bowler and Michael Haines from Being Held, a monthly community gathering focused on conscious touch.
+In this episode of Awake In Relationship we talk about creating safety for platonic and intimate touch in the post Covid era with Tricia Bowler and Michael Haines from Being Held, a monthly community gathering focused on conscious touch in Duncan BC.

 Being Held Safety Pillars Short Summary